 How should I end a trial lesson?

-For some reason, this is something many teachers or teachers-to-be seem to worry about.
+For some reason, this is something many teachers or aspiring teachers seem to worry about.
 Probably because they’re in a “How do I sell my lessons to this person” mood.
 It is understandable when you’re new on italki and keen to find students.
 What I do is very simple.
 In most cases, I tell the students that it was a pleasure talking to them and ask them to get in touch if they have any more questions.
 If students already express a strong desire to book lessons, I offer to send them some sample material directly after our trial.
 Perhaps you’re now wondering why I don’t tell every student that it was a pleasure talking to him.
 Well, in some cases, I know after those 30 minutes that we won’t work well together and simply don’t want to encourage the student to book any lessons with me.